-Expand local low carbon In conjunction with research and Lead: Head of Development &

-energy generation in the other public sector partners, 2022/23 onwards Place

-borough create a map of potential areas Key Partners:

-for low carbon generation across D2N2

-the borough's sites and building Midland Net Zero Hub

-stock.
-Planning Policy Manager

-Work collectively to support the Throughout the strategy Lead: Head of Environment

-delivery of the D2N2 Energy Key Partners:

-Strategy and develop and deliver Food, Health and Housing

-tangible energy action plans to Manager

-support the area wide reduction Climate Change Officer

-of carbon emissions.

-To facilitate greater uptake of Lead: Head of Environment

-renewable energy generation, Key Partners:

-develop a suite of information 2022/23 onwards Climate Change Officer

-and guidance materials following Community Partnership Manager

-engagement with residents and Communications Manager

-lead partners.

-Explore options to invest in Lead: Head of Regeneration &

-alternative energy generation Welfare

-(e.g. PV farms, wind turbines) Throughout the strategy Key Partners:

-Planning Policy Manager

-Property Manager

-Food, Health and Housing

-Manager

-Climate Change Officer

-Undertake a feasibility study of Lead: Head of Regeneration &

-opportunities to fit PV/alternative 2022/23 onwards Welfare

-energy generation and storage to Key Partners:

-our property portfolio.
-Property Manager

-Food, Health and Housing

-Manager

-Climate Change Officer
+Expand local low carbon energy generation in the borough In conjunction with research and other public sector partners, create a map of potential areas for low carbon generation across the borough's sites and building stock 2022 onwards Climate Change Officer, Estates and other Partners Work collectively to support the delivery of the D2N2 Energy Strategy and develop and deliver tangible energy action plans to support the area wide reduction of carbon emissions Throughout the strategy Head of Environment, Food, Health and Housing Manager, Climate Change Officer To facilitate greater uptake of renewable energy generation, develop a suite of information and guidance materials following engagement with residents and lead partners 2022 onwards Climate Change Officer and Marketing Officer Explore options to invest in alternative energy generation (e.g. PV farms, wind turbines) Throughout the strategy Food, Health and Housing Manager, Climate Change Officer Undertake a feasibility study of opportunities to fit PV/alternative energy generation and storage to our property portfolio 2022 onwards Food, Health and Housing Manager, Estates, Climate Change Officer Audit council leisure centres with a view to preparing a business case for installing PV systems on all roofs, pool covers and other energy saving initiatives.
+2022 onwards Food, Health and Housing Manager, Leisure, Estates, Climate Change Officer